 Why am I so sentimental?

-He talks to researchers and finds out that sentimentality might not be an emotion at all, but actually a trigger that can activate feelings about the past that may be sad or happy.
-That keepsake you brought home from your holiday may stir memories about days gone by - and that’s one reason why we may find it hard to part with possessions… because they help us to access our emotions.
+He talks to psychologists Mary Dozier and Melissa Norberg and finds out that our possessions offer stability and comfort from the earliest age.
+That keepsake you brought home from your holiday may also stir memories about days gone by - and that’s one reason why we may find it hard to part with the things we own, because they help us to access our emotions.
+And the items we collect through our lives can come to represent our identity too.

 More episodes